Wheel Talk

 • Customizable: Paint or hubcaps can enhance their look.

 If you're looking to sell your factory rims and used wheels, StockWheels.com has you covered.
-We make it easy with:

 • RimText System: A simple and fast way to get a quote.
 Just snap a photo of your wheel and text it to 951-RimText (951-746-8398) with the word “selling.”
 You’ll get a quote in minutes!